shawn-dm/guixian.github.io/_pages/about.md

 - *2021.09* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.

 # 📖 Educations
-- *2023.09 - 2027.06 (now)*, China University of Mining and Technology.
+- *2023.09 - 2027.06 (now)*, China University of Mining and Technology, Ph.D.
-- *2020.09 - 2023.06*, Guangxi Normal University.
+- *2020.09 - 2023.06*, Guangxi Normal University, M.S.
-- *2015.09 - 2019.06*, North China Institute of Aerospace Engineering.
+- *2015.09 - 2019.06*, North China Institute of Aerospace Engineering, B.S.

 # 💬 Serives

-- I serve as a PC or reviewer for conferences and journals such as KDD, AAAI, ACM MM, TKDD, DASFAA, PAKDD, Neurocomputing, and others.
+- Serving as a PC or reviewer for conferences and journals such as KDD, AAAI, ACM MM, TKDD, DASFAA, PAKDD, Neurocomputing, and others.
+- Hosting the Innovation Project of Guangxi Graduate Education in 2022: *Rumour detection based on knowledge graph and contrastive learning*.

 # 💻 Internships
 - *I'm looking for a summer research internship.*